 Some ideas include saving leftover candy for stocking stuffers, to use in a homemade or reusable advent calendar (you can always make your own special occasion to count down to), and to decorate a gingerbread house.

-3. Freeze it for later.
+3. Freeze candy for later.
 Like I mentioned, most candy has a longer expiration than many realize.

-4. Flavor your coffee or hot chocolate with it.
-I honestly am not a huge fan of coffee, unless it’s flavored to not taste a whole heck of a lot like coffee.
+4. Flavor your coffee or hot chocolate with leftover candy.
+I honestly am not a huge fan of coffee, unless it's flavored to not taste a whole heck of a lot like coffee.